 Order unraveled into shock and fear, as several students and staff had family working in NYC.
 I can clearly remember driving home that day, knowing that every single person in every single car on the Long Island Expressway was listening to the news and had his mind on the exact same thing: the terrorist attack on NYC.

-9-11 still leaves us in NY heartbroken.
-Even 16 years later.
+9-11 still leaves us native-New-Yorkers – and all Americans – heartbroken.
+Even 18 years later.

 It hits me a little differently these days now that I have children of my own.
-My boys are too young to understand any of it (thank God), and there’s no reason, that, at 2 years old, it comes up at all.
+My boys are too young to understand any of it (thank God), and there’s no reason, that, at 4 years old, it has to come up at all.
 But it doesn’t stop me from thinking about it.
 Our world hasn’t really gotten better since 9-11, and I truly anticipate it getting worse.

 A time will come when my boys might see the news or hear people talking and wonder what it’s all about.
 Why are people driving trucks into other people?
 Why are backpacks exploding?
 Why are people getting blown up in airports?
 How do I explain this to them in a way that is truthful, age-appropriate, yet doesn’t cause fear in them?